sdr-enthusiasts/plane-alert-db/README.md

 - Special Hurons - MC-12W, MC-12S, RC-12H, RC-12N
 - Edgley Optika
 - Columbian C47 Gunships - Got 1 are there more ?
-- Artic and Antartic Aircraft
+- Artic and Antartic Aircraft (Got some - but are there more ?)
-- China National Antarctic & Arctic Research Expedition
 - Thunder City (SA Company flying old jets)
 - Meta Special Aerospace
 - <strike>Network Rail Helicopter(s)</strike>